0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Down by the water, I murdered my father
 ```

+The first verse of the song starts out with the titular line of the song.
+If taken literally, the narrator recounts how, one night, he went and murdered

 - Father represents both the abuser as a father figure and kind of like how the narrator treated his partner like a god “aka the Christian Father”
 - “Following the events of "dish rags" Part III, where the narrator is physically beaten, "I murdered my father" could be a symbolic reclamation of power.
 Having been passive and dissociative ("Wake me up when it's time to go"), the narrator now adopts the language of violence to describe breaking free — killing not a person, but the _role_ their abuser played in their life.”